 It does not happen the other way around.

 If you look closely you can find plenty of inspiring brands in everyday places.
 Like the breakfast table and the local Mexican restaurant.

 Think about the little guys who have a ridiculously loyal following.
 What makes them successful?
 What have the owners done that turned their typical small business into an iconic local brand?

 Take, for example, Smart Start cereal…

-Great name.
-Great-tasting product.
-Launched with beautiful, minimalistic package design from Duffy & Partners and an old-school, Fortune-500 style marketing effort with lots of full page, full color ads in targeted magazines like Shape and Parenting.
+It was launched in 1998 with beautiful, minimalistic package design from Duffy & Partners and a Fortune-500 style marketing effort with lots of full page, full color ads in targeted magazines like Shape and Parenting.

-So much for brand credibility.
+So much for credibility.
+So much for authenticity.

 So what’s the lesson here for small-business branding?

-- Don’t choose a name, like “Smart Start” that cannot be substantiated by the facts.
+Don’t choose a name, like “Smart Start,” that cannot be substantiated by the facts.

 For more on what all great brands have in common, try THIS post.